What Lengths Do RSJ Steel Beams Come In?

 RSJs are usually ordered by specifying:

-Stock lengths form the basis of supply, with beams cut to suit where required.
+Stock lengths form the basis of supply, with beams cut to length to suit where required.

 Structural Disclaimer